rashedkarnoub661-cyber/tech-jobs-analyzer/README.md

 Chunking strategy
 Embedding model
 Relevance threshold

+The current implementation also requires the ChromaDB vector store to be created before the Streamlit application can be used.

 Security

 Never commit:

 API keys
 .env files
+Streamlit secrets
 Private credentials
 Large local datasets
 Generated ChromaDB data
 License

-Add a license that matches your intended use and the license terms of any third-party dataset used by the project.
+Add a license that matches your intended use and the license terms of any third-party dataset used by the project